Fatma-Hamouda/Employee_report/README.md

 To view or modify the report, follow these steps:

 1. **Install Power BI Desktop**: Download Power BI Desktop from [Microsoft's official website](https://powerbi.microsoft.com/desktop/).
-2. **Download Report**: Clone or download this repository and open the `employees_report.pbix` file in Power BI Desktop.
+2. **Download Report**: Clone or download this repository and open the `employee_report.pbix` file in Power BI Desktop.
 3. **Load Your Data**: Ensure your dataset is structured according to the description above, and update the data source in Power BI by navigating to the `Transform Data` section.

 ## Report Sections